DaoyiG/Dense-Monocular-3D-Mapping-for-AR/README.md

 ### Project Environment:
 Create our environment with
 ```
-conda create --name <env> --file requirements.txt
+conda create -n rec4aug python=3.6.6
 ```

-You may also need to install these dependencies in this environment
+After activate the environment ```rec4aug```, you need to install:
 ```
 conda install pytorch=0.4.1 torchvision=0.2.1 -c pytorch
+pip install open3d
 pip install opencv-python
-pip install open3d
 ```
 ### Run Whole Pipeline
 You can simply use terminal under this directory and type
 ```
 bash run_pipeline.sh
 ```
 to run the whole pipeline of our project.
-You can choose to skip a stage( e.g. reconstruction using open3d) by entering N with respect to corresponding shell prompt.
+You can choose whether to skip a stage( e.g. reconstruction using open3d) by entering y or N with respect to corresponding shell prompt.
 ### Additional Dependencies:

 We use imagemagick to transform the output of monodepth to the format taken by InfiniTAM